Powerlearnproject/se-assignment-day-2-git-and-github-Mariatu2001/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15675314&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that allows you to track changes made to files over time.
+It helps you manage different versions of your project, collaborate effectively with others, and revert to previous states if necessary.

+Why GitHub is Popular
+Collaboration: Easy collaboration with others through features like pull requests and forks.
+Open Source: A large community of developers contributing to and learning from open-source projects.
+Features: Additional features like issue tracking, project management, and continuous integration.

+Version control ensures project integrity by:
+Tracking changes: Recording every modification made to the code, allowing you to see who changed what and when.
+Reverting changes: Rolling back to a previous version if a mistake is made or a bug is introduced.
+Collaborating effectively: Preventing conflicts and ensuring everyone is working on the latest version of the code
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?